Skip to content

 SOUTH VALLEY EXPECTATIONS FOR STUDENT BEHAVIOR

-As we prepare students to be productive citizens and enter the work force, we ask them to consider our school their work place; a place to practice the skills and behaviors required to be a successful adult and employee.
+As we prepare students to be productive citizens and enter the work force, we ask them to consider our school their workplace; a place to practice the skills and behaviors required to be a successful adult and employee.
 While it is okay for students to hold hands while at school, other displays of affection are not allowed.
 Classroom Disclosure Statements are shared at the beginning of the school year and outline individual classroom rules, expectations and possible consequences.
 However, these school-wide rules help students achieve success:

 1. Follow directions. . . on the bus, in your class, and at your job site.